This article about famous Spanish festivals may contain affiliate/compensated links. For full information, please see my disclaimer here.

 1. La Tomatina

-If you are in Valencia in August, consider visiting a small village, Buñol.
-That’s where our first famous Spanish festival, La Tomatina, takes place on the last Wednesday of August every year.
+If you are in Valencia in August, consider visiting a small village, BuΓ±ol.
+That’s where the craziest festival, La Tomatina, takes place on the last Wednesday of August every year.

 It’s like a tomato battle in the center of the town.
-If you desire to spoil your crazy soul, come and swim in the tomato sauce on the streets of Buñol.
+If you desire to spoil your crazy soul, come and swim in the tomato sauce on the streets of BuΓ±ol.

 The battle of La Tomatina starts at noon and takes an hour.
-During that time, trucks full of tomatoes are driving through the streets of Buñol.
+During that time, trucks full of tomatoes are driving through the streets of BuΓ±ol.
 Locals on the truck start throwing tomatoes at you and all participants on the street.
-And that’s when the tomato battle starts.

-You can throw tomatoes at other participants but consider smashing the tomato in your hand before.
-It might hurt someone when you throw a thick tomato at him/her.
+You can throw tomatoes at other participants, but consider smashing the tomato in your hand before.
+It might hurt someone when you throw a hard tomato at him/her.
 Watch all directions, if you still can, because inhabitants will be throwing tomatoes from their balconies onto you, too.

 Why Is La Tomatina Celebrated?

-The origin of La Tomatina dates back to 1945 when some young people came to the square to see the parade of Giants and Big-Head figures.
+The origin of La Tomatina dates back to 1945 when some young people came to the square to see the parade of Giants.

-That is how La Tomatina started, and the town, Buñol, has kept its tradition until today.
+That’s how La Tomatina started, and the town, BuΓ±ol, has kept its tradition until today.

 To help you fully prepare for the La Tomatina festival, I’ve answered some of the most popular questions for you: